 If you’re trying to save money this holiday season, it helps if you do your shopping early instead of waiting until the last minute.

 You’ll be able to avoid unpleasant surprises and resentment towards one another when you both share the same information.
-This will allow everyone involved in the gift-shopping process to feel comfortable and confident in their decisions.
+This ensures a confident and stress-free gift-shopping experience for everyone involved.

 It’s very common for people to overspend during the holidays because they feel like they have to outdo everyone else.